Classification of locally standard $T$-pseudomanifolds over topological stratified pseudomanifolds: Canonical model

 \section{Canonical model}

 In this section, we construct a topological space $X(Q, \lambda, c)$ from a characteristic data $(Q, \lambda, c)$.
 In Theorem \ref{canonical model is a T-pseudomanifold}, we will prove that $X(Q, \lambda, c)$ is a locally standard $T$-pseudomanifold.
 Therefore, we may call $X(Q, \lambda, c)$ a {\it canonical model} of a locally standard $T$-pseudomanifold.
-If $Q$ is a simple polytope (note a simple polytope is face acyclic, $c$ is trivial) and $\lambda$ is induced from facets (called a {\it characteristic function}), $X(Q, \lambda, 0)$ is the canonical model of a quasitoric manifold over $Q$ in {{\cite[p.423, 1.5.
+If $Q$ is a simple polytope (note a simple polytope is face acyclic, $c$ is trivial) and $\lambda$ is induced from facets and satisfies the {\it unimodularity condition} (called a {\it characteristic function}), $X(Q, \lambda, 0)$ is the canonical model of a quasitoric manifold over $Q$ in {{\cite[p.423, 1.5.
 The basic construction]{DJ91}}} or {{\cite[Construction 7.3.5]{BP12}}}.

 The following definition is based on \cite{KK25}.

 \begin{definition} Let $(Q, \lambda, c)$ be a characteristic data (see Definition \ref{def of char data}).
 The space $X(Q, \lambda, c)$ is defined as the quotient topological space